tatwan/ai_ml_azure/AI Activities/Vision/image-classification/README.md

 Your model has been trained and is ready to test.

 1. On the top of the page for your custom model, select **Try it out**.
-1. Select the **classifyfruit** model from the dropdown specifying the model you want to use, and browse to the **02-image-classification\test-images** folder.
+1. Select the **classifyfruit** model from the dropdown specifying the model you want to use, and browse to the  **test-images** folder.
 1. Select each image and view the results.
 Select the **JSON** tab in the results box to examine the full JSON response.

 <!-- Option coding example to run-->